mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 interactive debugging or your desktop has limitations (e.g. memory size) that you cannot simulate on your desktop.
 This section describes the basic concepts required to do that.
-Details will differ with how you communicate with the HPC cluster you are using include the system you are using to run a web browser for interaction with the notebook server.  i.e. some extrapolation may be needed to make this work.
+Details will differ with how you communicate with the HPC cluster.
+That is, what web browser you use on our local to interact with the jupyter notebook server.
 Furthermore, the complexity of ths section should be a warning that this entire process is not a good idea, at least for getting strarted, unless you have no other option.